Seriously! It’s possible…and super tasty yummylicious way to add sweetness to with natural cancer fighting benefits of B-17 in apricot kernels!

 1/4 cup hemp seeds

 Just a note… apricot kernels may be hard to find and when I have found them, they have been rather pricey at about 12.99 for about 1/2 – 3/4 lb.
-It was at the Whole Foods in Pasadena, in case you want to know!
+It was at the Whole Foods and Erewhon in Los Angeles, in case you want to know!

 I make this as a very special treat for me…and the main reason I just don’t eat all of the whole very high in EFA snack at one time is b/c my stash is hard and pricey to replenish!!!
-Once I can find apricot kernels at a more reasonably price, including shipping (anybody know?!), I may make it more often…but, then again, it won’t be as special then, right?
-LOL!
+But it is so worth having on hand and really delightful to share 🙂

 So, I felt like to doing a soda test of sorts.
 If I drink soda, I usually drink Zevia brand because I like it and to be honest I tend to have brand loyalty once I try and appreciate something.
 I realized, though, that I have not compared it to other stevia based sodas since there has been a rise in stevia usage and popularity.
 So, I picked up Blue Sky as a new contender to pit against the reigning Zevia.